digitalyacht/Getting-Started-with-Njord-Cloud/TypeScript_Example/README.md

 ## Code Modifications

-Edit `src/main.ts` to change the logic being run.
+Edit `src/main.ts` to change the logic/queries being run.
 Edit `index.html` to change the layout of the app.